paradime-io/nfl_data_modeling_challenge/README.md

 After approval, you’ll receive two emails:

-1. **Snowflake Credentials**: Use these to connect to the pre-loaded fantasy football datasets.
-2. **Paradime Invitation**: Access Paradime to develop dbt™ models and integrate with Snowflake.
+1. **Snowflake Account Credentials**: Contains your Snowflake account details.
+Search for an email with subject line "*Snowflake Credentials: dbt™ Data Modleing Challenge - Fantasy Football Edition*."
+3. **Paradime Platform Invitation**: An invitation to access the Paradime Platform.
+Search for an email with the subject line "*[Paradime] Activate your account*."

-You must also create a [Lightdash](https://www.lightdash.com/) account to visualize your final insights.
+You must also create a [Lightdash](https://app.lightdash.cloud/register) account to visualize your final insights.

-**Additional Guidance**: Detailed setup tutorials will be provided in your confirmation emails.
+**Additional Guidance**: Detailed setup tutorials will be provided in your Snowflake confirmation email.

 ### 3. Support and FAQs

-- **Slack Community**: Join the **#fantasy-football-challenge** channel on Paradime’s Slack for real-time support.
+- **Slack Community**: Join the **#fantasy-football-challenge** channel on [Paradime’s Slack](https://paradimers.slack.com/join/shared_invite/zt-1mzax4sb8-jgw~hXRlDHAx~KN0az18bw#/shared-invite/email) for real-time support.
 - **Additional Questions**: Check out partner documentation or ask in Slack.
+- **Troubleshooting Confirmation Emails**:
+  - Ensure you meet the [entry requirements](https://www.paradime.io/dbt-data-modeling-challenge#div-eval-criteria-summary)
+  - Search for "mail@paradime.retool-email.com" in your registration email account.

 ---